pypolestar/polestar_api/README.md

 Email and password: this are the credential to login on your polestar account

-VIN: is the car identification number that you can find in your polestar app or polestar account
+VIN: is the car identification number that you can find in your polestar app or polestar account (from 1.2.0, vin is not needed anymore)

 ![image](https://github.com/leeyuentuen/polestar_api/assets/1487966/30645415-ce93-4c73-ad60-6cbff78e691a)